-Hosting memorable events at your association can help create an excellent, enriching experience for members.
-An event, whether it’s a large conference or a fun, culture-building auction fundraiser, gives your members the opportunity to network, build a close community, celebrate and recognize one another’s achievements, and develop professionally.
+Hosting memorable events is essential for creating an excellent, enriching experience for your association’s members.
+Events, from a large conference to a fun auction fundraiser, give your members the opportunity to network, build a community, celebrate one another’s achievements, and develop their professional skills.

 1. Define event goals and create an event plan.